tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@DeveloperOps/index.md

 ### introduction

 Hi!
-I am am pursuing bachelor's degree in computer science and engineering at United Institute of Technology, Prayagraj
+I am pursuing bachelor's degree in computer science and engineering at United Institute of Technology, Prayagraj

 ## why are you taking this challenge?